by Atit Danak, Engagement Lead, Zinnov; Chaitra Ramalingegowda, Marketing, Zinnov

 - 89% of start-ups believe that they can deliver scalable business solutions

-- 46% of start-ups who haven’t worked with corporates are likely to do so in the future
+- 46% of start-ups that haven’t worked with corporates are likely to do so in the future

 However, very few corporate – start-up engagements succeed.
 But what is success and failure in this context?
 For starters, a contextual organizational lens is crucial to defining success/failure of a corporate – start-up collaboration.
 To put it simply, failure is the absence of a sustenance model, or the inability to meet the defined goals.
 While not all programs are designed for similar outcomes, neither are all programs designed for the real intended outcomes, in context to organizational goals and readiness.
 This, therefore, sets up the program for failure.